wdawson/okta.github.io/_source/_docs/api/resources/users.md

 > Listing users with search is an {% api_lifecycle ea %} feature and should not be used as a part of any critical flows, like authentication.

-Searches for user by the properties specified in the search parameter (case insensitive)
+Searches for users based on the properties specified in the search parameter (case insensitive)

 This operation:

-* Supports pagination.
+* Supports pagination (to a maximum of 50000 results; see note below).
 * Requires [URL encoding](http://en.wikipedia.org/wiki/Percent-encoding).
 For example, `search=profile.department eq "Engineering"` is encoded as `search=profile.department%20eq%20%22Engineering%22`.
 Examples use cURL-style escaping instead of URL encoding to make them easier to read.